Integrative Medicine Group Visits for Chronic Pain

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with your doctor or the trial coordinators.

-What data supports the effectiveness of the Integrative Medicine Group Visit treatment for chronic pain?
+What prior data suggests that the Integrative Medicine Group Visit is safe for patients with chronic pain?

-How is the Integrative Medicine Group Visit treatment different from other treatments for chronic pain?
+What evidence suggests that the Integrative Medicine Group Visit is effective for chronic pain?

 Isabel J Roth, DrPH, MS